solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 - For the username, type **wsuser**
 - For the password, type **Solliance123**

 Once in the virtual machine, notice that all the necessary development tools have already been installed.
-Additionally, the supporting GitHub repository has been downloaded that includes all the artifacts needed to start the developer journey.
+Additionally, the supporting GitHub repository has been downloaded which includes all the artifacts needed to start the developer journey.
 These files can be found on the **pgsqldevSUFFIX-paw1** machine in the `C:\labfiles\microsoft-postgresql-developer-samples` folder.

 ### Developer Samples